-Looking for research resources for music and dance, music for Graham technique classes, or need custom music recordings for Graham or modern dance classes?
+Looking for research resources for music and dance you’ve found the right site!
+If you need custom music recorded for Graham or modern dance classes, fast delivery is garenteed.

 “I wanted to begin not with characters or ideas, but with movements . . .
 I wanted significant movement.
 I did not want it to be beautiful or fluid.
 I wanted it to be fraught with inner meaning, with excitement and surge.”

-Michael Heavner composed the collection, Music for Martha during his years of playing piano for Graham technique and master classes and inspired by the teachings of dance educator, scholar, and choreographer, Rhythm McCarthy: LEARN MORE about Ms. McCarthy >.
+The collection, Music for Martha, was composed by Michael Heavner during his years of playing piano for Graham technique and masterclasses and inspired by the teachings of dance educator, scholar, and choreographer, Rhythm McCarthy: Learn more about Ms. McCarthy >